codedken/altschool-exam2/README.md

 * A good PC
 * Code editor (vscode is cool)
+* Virtual Box hypervisor
 * Good Internet network connection
 * A basic understanding of git is recommended
-* ... and a good attitude
+* ... and a great attitude of patience

 #### Technologies used